replit/ReplitLM/README.md

 #### Relevant Documentation

-- The [Composer Docs](https://docs.mosaicml.com/projects/composer/en/latest/) are your best friend for using composer and configuring integrations such as WandB, etc. in your configuration yamls, including how to setup checkpointing, logging, etc.
+- The [Composer Docs](https://docs.mosaicml.com/projects/composer/en/latest/) are your best friend for using the Composer training framework and its options, and configuring integrations such as WandB, etc. in your configuration yamls, including how to setup checkpointing, logging, etc.
 - The [LLM Foundry README](https://github.com/mosaicml/llm-foundry) and the [LLM Foundry Training Documentation](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train) will be useful.
 As a heads up, the LLM Foundry documentation is scattered around in their repo so you might need to do some searching to find what you need.
 We've attempted to directly link to the relevant sections above.

 ## Instruct Tuning

 You can instruct our replit-code models for your own use case.

 ### Instruct Tuning - LLM Foundry